JetBrains/Qodana/topics/space-automation.md

 uses the nested [`branchFilter`](%Space-filter%) block to override the default trigger and run the job only after changes made in the `feature` branch.

-The [`codeReviewOpened`](%Space-creview%) trigger lets you inspect code reviews opened in the default branch of the project.
+The [`codeReviewOpened`](%Space-creview%) trigger lets you analyze code reviews opened in the default branch of the project.

 ```kotlin